the great wall DF-3

 double-exposure prevention mechanism, so I often have

-to press the release knob.
 One common complaint with these cameras is that

 the screws tend to come loose because they're not